open-edge-platform/geti-sdk/README.md

 - [x] **Deploy and benchmark models locally** - Export OpenVINO inference models, run full pipeline inference on local machines, and measure inference throughput on your hardware configurations
 - [x] **Download and upload datasets** - Export datasets to archives and import them to create new projects
 - [x] **Download and upload full projects** - Create complete backups of projects, including datasets, models and configurations, and restore them
-- [ ] **Upload trained models** - Intel® Geti™ does not allow to import external models
+- [ ] **Upload trained models** - Geti™ does not allow to import external models
-- [ ] **Import datasets to existing projects** - currently, this feature is only available through the Intel® Geti™ UI and API
+- [ ] **Import datasets to existing projects** - currently, this feature is only available through the Geti™ UI and API
-- [ ] **Manage users and roles** - currently, this feature is only available through the Intel® Geti™ UI and API
+- [ ] **Manage users and roles** - currently, this feature is only available through the Geti™ UI and API

 Are you looking for a specific feature that is not listed here?
 Please check if it is implemented by one of the clients in the [rest_clients](geti_sdk/rest_clients) module,